kng/satnogs-client-docker/GUIDE.md

 `--name satnogs-client` giving it a name.<br>
 `--device=/dev/bus/usb/` mapping usb devices into the container, required for rtl-sdr but not plutosdr.<br>
 `--tmpfs /tmp` creating a tmpfs of /tmp as satnogs-client stores it's running data here.<br>
-`-v ~/satnogs-config:/.env` bind-mounting the configuration file to .env inside the container, this is read by the client.<br>
+`-v ~/satnogs-config:/.env` bind-mounting the configuration file to .env inside the container, which is read by the client.<br>
 `-d knegge/satnogs-client:latest` this specifies the image to use, and detach mode.
 You can replace `-d` with `-it` to run it in foreground.<br>

 ## Inside the container